 For every reference you can see whether it is valid or broken (e.g. because the target model or object was deleted, icon ).

-The view above e.g. shows that the object Archive (ARC) of the type Application Component is referenced in the attribute Realized by (incoming) of the object Middleware.
+The view above e.g. shows that the object Bank Equity System (BEQ) of the type Application Component is referenced in the attribute Replaced application components of the object STANDARD Banking.

 In order to display only certain references:

 You can show/hide the following references:

 Incoming references: all valid incoming references

 Invalid incoming references: all broken incoming references (icon )